 \section{Discussion}

-In this paper, we developed ADI schemes for solving the heat equations, the reaction-diffusion equation, and the Stefan problem on three space-dimensional arbitrary domains.
-For problems with fixed domains, the proposed KFBI-ADI method achieves spatial and temporal second-order accuracy and unconditional stability, which are verified through multiple numerical examples.
-For problems with time-dependent domains, by capturing the free boundary with the level set method, the level set-ADI method is able to efficiently solve the Stefan problem and simulate complex dendritic growth patterns.
+In this paper, we develop ADI schemes for the heat equation, the reaction-diffusion equation, and the Stefan problem on arbitrary three-dimensional domains.
+For problems on fixed domains, the proposed KFBI-ADI method achieves second-order accuracy in both space and time, and the modified DG scheme is unconditionally stable.
+For problems on time-dependent domains, the level set-ADI method captures the free boundary with a level set formulation and efficiently solves the Stefan problem, enabling the simulation of complex dendritic growth patterns.

-The proposed method is efficient in the sense that the computational complexity is linearly proportional to the number of degrees of freedom.
-Furthermore, due to the dimension-splitting strategy of the ADI schemes, the method is parallelable in a very simple way, which can significantly accelerate the computation.
+The proposed method is efficient in the sense that its computational complexity is linear in the number of degrees of freedom.
+Furthermore, due to the dimension-splitting strategy of the ADI schemes, the method can be parallelized in a straightforward way, which can significantly accelerate the computation.

-The method presented in this paper is second-order accurate in both spatial and temporal directions.
-Since high-order methods have advantages in achieving a certain accuracy with fewer degrees of freedom, designing high-order extensions of the current method is an ongoing work.
+Since higher-order methods can attain a prescribed accuracy with fewer degrees of freedom, the design of higher-order extensions is a natural direction for future work.

-The current paper is mostly concerned with parabolic-type PDEs, for which the discretization shares some similarities since the main part is dealing with the Laplacian operator.
-For other types of PDEs, such as Maxwell's equations, which is of hyperbolic-type, developing efficient and geometrically flexible ADI schemes is also of great importance and will be explored in the future.
+This paper is mainly concerned with parabolic PDEs, whose discretizations share common features because the principal operator is the Laplacian.
+For other types of PDEs, such as Maxwell's equations, which are hyperbolic, developing efficient and geometrically flexible ADI schemes is also important and will be explored in future work.